MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEventsPolicy.md

 Example: 98403f08-577c-46dd-851a-f0460a13b03d

-Use the "Global" Identity if you wish to set the policy for the entire tenant
+Use the "Global" Identity if you wish to set the policy for the entire tenant.

 ```yaml
 Type: String